InstituteforDiseaseModeling/covasim/STYLE_GUIDE.rst

 **Difference**: You *should* use spaces to vertically align tokens.

-**Reason**: This convention, which is a type of `semantic indenting <https://gist.github.com/androidfred/66873faf9f0b76f595b5e3ea3537a97c>`_, can greatly increase readability of the code by drawing attention to the differences between consecutive lines.
+**Reason**: This convention, which is a type of `semantic indenting <https://gist.github.com/androidfred/66873faf9f0b76f595b5e3ea3537a97c>`_, can greatly increase readability of the code by drawing attention to the semantic similarities and differences between consecutive lines.

 Consider how hard it is to debug this code: